Home

 3. Why did the author appear to be doing nothing at the studios ?

 Ans.
 The author was an office boy.
 He was given a small room.
-His job was to collect newspaper cutting.
+His job was to collect newspaper cuttings and arrange them in files.
 People often saw him near his window.
 They thought that he didn't do anything.

 4. Why was the office boy frustrated ?
 Who did his anger on?

 Ans.
-The office boy had joined the studio to become an actor, director or screen writer.
-But he could become only make-up man.
+The office boy had joined the studio to become an actor, director or top script writer.
+But he could only become a make-up man.
 So he was frustrated.
-He showed his anger on Subbu.
+He showed his anger on Kothamangalam Subbu.

 5. Subbu is described as many sided genius.
 List four of his special abilities.

-6. Why does the writer say that Subbu was a tailor made for films ?
+6. Why does the writer say that Subbu was tailor made for films ?

 Ans.
 Subbu had complete knowledge of every aspect of film making.
-He could think the ideas in no time.
+He could think of ideas in no time.
 He could do everything.
-Whenever the producer told him about any problem, he could come out with a good solution.
-So the writer says that Subbu was a tailor made for films.
+Whenever the producer told him about any problem, he could come up with a good solution.
+So the writer says that Subbu was tailor made for films.

-7. Why was the moral Rearmanent Army welcomed at the studios?
+7. Why was the moral Rearmament Army welcomed at the studios?

 Ans.
-It was a sort cultural movement against communism.
+It was a sort of cultural movement against communism.
 They were about 200 in numbers.
-They wanted to make Gemini people aware against communism.
-So They were welcomed at Gemini Studios.
+They wanted to make Gemini people aware of communism.
+So they were welcomed at Gemini Studios.

 8. Who was the Boss of Gemini Studios. ?

 Ans.
 Mr. SS Vasan was the boss of Gemini Studios.
-He was also the eitor of the popular Tamil weekly, ‘Ananda Vikatan’.
+He was also the editor of the popular Tamil weekly, ‘Ananda Vikatan’.

 1. Give a brief description of the make-up room of the Gemini Studios.